 - Fruit splitting

 - Wound in the tree that is oozing

-If it doesn't, take a picture and give someone a call or visit your local extension office.
+If you see something that doesn't look right, my best advice is to take a picture and give someone a call or visit your local extension office.
 They're the experts where you live.
 They spend all their time looking at people's pictures or inspecting cuttings that have been brought in, diagnosing disease and giving advice.
 It's what they do and you should take advantage of that as much as possible.
 A diagnosis over the phone or out of a book can be very difficult.

 Joe: That is reactive tissue.
 It's very much like scar tissue.
 Cut that off and then make sure that the heartwood is not black.
 If there are black spots or blackness to the heartwood you have to keep cutting because what you have is anthracnose and that will eventually work its way into the trunk of the tree and kill it.

 When to Treat Fruit Trees